mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/container-scanning.md

     project_id: ${{ secrets.CONTAINER_REGISTRY_PROJECT_ID }}
     service_account_key: ${{ secrets.CONTAINER_REGISTRY_PUSH_PRIVATE_KEY }}
 ```
-This `GoogleCloudPlatform/github-actions/setup-gcloud` is necessary in order to be able to successfully run the following `gcloud components install local-extract` command.
+This `GoogleCloudPlatform/github-actions/setup-gcloud` is necessary in order to successfully run the following `gcloud components install local-extract` command.

-And then here is the associated step you should include between your `docker build` and `docker push` steps:
+Then here is the associated step you should include between your `docker build` and `docker push` steps:
 ```
 - name: gcloud scan
   run: |